 How Service Dogs Help Anxiety and Depression

-Some symptoms of anxiety can include difficulty working from outside the house, reduced social contact due to being overwhelmed, anxiety attacks, and issues with fear.
+Some symptoms of anxiety can include difficulty working from outside the house, reduced social contact due to feeling overwhelmed, anxiety attacks, and issues with fear.

 The presence of a service dog can help on all fronts.

-Dog owners on average walk 30 minutes per day and are more active overall than those without dogs.
-(6)
+Dog owners walk significantly more and are more active overall than those without dogs.

-Walking your dog assures that you’ll get outside, and simply spending time in nature can boost your mood and calm your anxiety.
+Walking your dog ensures that you’ll get outside, and simply spending time in nature can boost mood and calm anxiety.

 And while you’re outside in sunny weather, you have the opportunity to create vitamin D, an essential nutrient with many antidepressant properties.

 An affectionate dog provides unconditional love and friendship.